Vyachowski/test-assignments/README.md

-# All test tasks from the companies that I applied for
+# All test assignments from the companies that I applied for

 1) Goal: Create a command line tool to check if site was made with WordPress